Madeleine Riffaud

 Marie-Madeleine Riffaud (23 August 1924 – 6 November 2024) was a French Resistance fighter, poet, journalist and war correspondent.
-After active resistance to the German occupation of France during World War II, she reported for the Communist newspaper L'Humanité and other left-wing publications on the Algerian War (during which she survived an assassination attempt) and on the French, and subsequently American, wars in Vietnam.
+After active resistance to the German occupation of France during World War II, in the course of which she was imprisoned and tortured, Riffaud reported for the Communist newspaper L'Humanité and other left-wing publications on the Algerian War (during which she survived an assassination attempt) and on the French, and subsequently American, wars in Vietnam.
 Her reporting on Vietnam was informed by four years she spent in the North in the early 1950s, and in the 1960s by the connections she developed in the South with the Viet Cong.

 Her first poetry collection, Le Poing Fermé (The Clenched Fist), including poems written in prison, was published in 1945.
 A memoir giving them context, On l'appelait Rainer (Called Rainer), appeared in 1994.

 Resistance fighter

 Riffaud was born on 23 August 1924 in Arvillers (Somme), a village that had been occupied by the Germans in 1870, and destroyed by their advance into France in 1914.
 Her parents, Gabrielle (Boissin) Riffaud, a devout Catholic, and Jean-Émile Riffaud were both teachers.

 Riffaud acknowledged a political debt to her father.
 Jean-Émile had volunteered for service in the Great War, had been wounded and, in protest against "suicidal" offensives, had participated in the mutinies of 1917.
 In 1936, when the Spanish Civil War broke out, he had wanted to volunteer for the Republic but was turned down because of "his bum left leg".

 Riffaud was 15 when the Germans again invaded France in May 1940, and found herself in a column of refugees from the Somme strafed by the Luftwaffe.
 The experience, together with "a massive kick in the ass" delivered in a train station by Germans whose advances she had resisted, steeled her determination to resist the occupation.

 Aged 18, Riffaud made contact with the Resistance in 1942, while recovering near Grenoble from tuberculosis she had contracted as student midwife.
 The director of her sanatorium would hide Resistance fighters and Jews with false medical certificates, and maintained a clandestine printing room.
 In Paris, after entering the leadership of its affiliated National Front of Medical Students, in 1944 Riffaud joined the Communist Party (PCF) and its resistance group Francs-tireurs et partisans (FTP).
 She operated under the codename "Rainer", chosen in homage to the Austrian-German poet Rainer Maria Rilke: her war, she insisted was "not with the German people, but with the Nazis”.